Ready to start a new life in the UK? Discover the key to success with IELTS.

-International students have remained remarkably enthusiastic about studying in the United Kingdom, despite the onslaught of the Covid-19 outbreak.
+International students have remained remarkably enthusiastic about studying in the United Kingdom.
 The number of Sponsored study visas issued in the year ending June 2022 was 486,868, which was 71% more than in 2019, the last full year before the pandemic (gov.uk, 2022).

 The reasons why the UK remains one of the world’s most popular destinations for higher education are many and varied.
 Among other things, UK-bound students can benefit from hundreds of years of proven academic excellence, study at some of the world’s best universities, live in a multicultural society that is welcoming, and explore post-study work opportunities via the Graduate route.
 Working in the UK too is something that many foreigners find appealing, and why wouldn’t they?
 The graduate labour market is robust, there are diverse job sectors, and the country offers good working conditions and numerous job opportunities.